A professor labeled Bret Stephens a 'bedbug.' Here's what the NYT columnist did next.

 Breaking News Emails

 David Karpf's tweet, which read, "The bedbugs are a metaphor.
 The bedbugs are Bret Stephens," initially gained little traction.
-But Stephens took notice.
+But Stephens took notice, and escalated his complaint about the tweet to Karpf's boss at the university.

 "This afternoon, I tweeted a brief joke about a well-known NYT op-Ed columnist," Karpf wrote Monday night.
 "It got 9 likes and 0 retweets.
 I did not @ him.
 He does not follow me.
 He just emailed me, cc’ing my university provost.
 He is deeply offended that I called him a metaphorical bedbug."